Er-Ashutosh-Sinha/task-management-system/README.md

 npm run test
 ```

-- Tests use an in-memory MongoDB (`mongodb-memory-server`), so no external MongoDB instance is required for running test cases.
+- Tests use an **in-memory MongoDB** (`mongodb-memory-server`) → no external DB needed.

-- Runs unit and integration tests for controllers, models, and middleware.
+- Runs unit + integration tests for controllers, models, and middleware.

 ---